ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

   Modelling Tabular Data with Diffusion Modelsâ€?
 (2022),
   <https://arxiv.org/abs/2209.15421>.

-- Scikit-learnâ€™s user guide offers a section on preprocessing data, featuring techniques like feature scaling and normalization that can enhance your modelâ€™s performance:
+- Scikit-learn's user guide offers a section on preprocessing data, featuring techniques like feature scaling and normalization that can enhance your model's performance:
   <https://scikit-learn.org/stable/modules/preprocessing.html>.

 - A survey on methods for robustly training deep models with noisy